paperbenni/paperbenni.github.io/content/posts/aisilly.md

 showToc: true
 ---

-# AI agent make silly mistakes
+# AI agents make silly mistakes

 AI Agents have huge issues which are easy to solve, but which somehow nobody bothers to solve.